Mathnerd314/stroscot/docs/Commentary/Checklist.rst

 * proprietary PL developed by SAP in 1983, only available as part of NetWeaver ERP suite.
 * "German COBOL", popular in Eastern Europe / Germany.
 * odd niche language, but with even bigger footprint than COBOL, gradually being phased out with Java/JS/etc.
-* weird combination of BASIC and SQL. built-in SQL syntax.
+* weird combination of BASIC and SQL.
+Built-in SQL syntax.
 * all code is stored in databases, thousands of tables
 * OOP extensions that make everything terrible to maintain
 * good debugger